Secure cumulative knowledge memories, immutable transactional log research & development since 1985

 Basic principles

-Accumulogs are permanent records of transactions accumulated from the collection of data input as an intermittent or continuous data stream.
-Unlike blockchains which have rigid convergent data set (e.g. crypto currency transactions1) Accumulogs qualify data elements by adding an associated layer containing Locational State2 elements.
-Every data set element is linked to a location (space-time) and state (object dataset with object, properties, methods) and a validation procedure.
+Accumulogs are permanent immutable records of transactions accumulated from the collection of data input as an intermittent or continuous data stream.
+Unlike the blockchain, which emerged a decade later and which has a rigid convergent data set linked to crypto currency transactions1), Accumulogs qualify data elements by adding an associated elements containing Locational-State2 information.
+Every dataset element is linked to a location (in geographic space and time) and state (object dataset with object and property dimensions) all recorded at the time of measurement as data related to some target variable and a validation procedure.The object properties section can also include an object method or a link to an algorithm.

 Transparency & reliability